Robert Ouimet is a digital media consultant, photographer, and sailor based in Vancouver BC Canada.

-While developing the program RealTime in the early 90’s, he and his team created the CBC’s first web site, and later made history for being the first interactive program broadcast live around the world on the internet, using RealAudio.
+While developing the program RealTime in the early ’90s, he and his team created the CBC’s first web site, and later made history for being the first interactive program broadcast live around the world on the internet (with Gillian Anderson as guest host).

 In 2000, Robert led the creation and development of CBC Radio 3, a new division of CBC that converged online and broadcast production.
 Under his leadership, its websites and radio programs won over 30 international awards, including the Prix Italia, New York Festival, and multiple Webby awards.

-Since 2003 Robert has worked as an independent media consultant.
-He is president of Bigsnit Media Consulting in Vancouver, Canada.
+Since 2003 Robert has worked as an independent media consultant and content creator.
+He is president of Bigsnit Media Consulting in North Vancouver.

-Clients include Microsoft, The National Film Board of Canada, British Columbia Alliance for Arts + Culture, Just for Laughs, the BC Maritime Employers Association, the First Nations Financial Management Board, Metro Vancouver, and the Vancouver Organizing Committee for the 2010 Olympic and Paralympic Games.
-You can hear some of his podcasts at Podcast House, he also hosts and produces a podcast series for Curatio.me, and is the producer of Titans as Teens and Invisible Women, podcasts coming this fall.
+Clients include Microsoft, The National Film Board of Canada, Canterbury Coffee, Help Texts, Ecole Chocolat, Boale Wood and Company and the Vancouver Organizing Committee for the 2010 Olympic and Paralympic Games.
+You can hear some of his podcasts at Podcast House.

 Robert’s other passion is sailing.
 He is a former CYA intermediate sailing instructor (LTC II).
 He sails year round on his vintage Catalina 22 Madsu.
 He has SVOP and SDV-BS certification from Transport Canada as well as MBFA and ROC(M).